CamarenaAI/Cloud-Fundamentals/Wings : Core Tech_T5_Extreme Automation Leveraging the Best of Cloud(14734)/Module 1/DevOps.md

 ###### In most situations, CI and CD is a huge improvement for products and teams of any sort.

 #### Benefits of continuous delivery
+- Empowering Teams: By nature our pipeline is a self-service system that makes the process of software delivery transparent and understandable to entire team
+- Lowered Cycle Times: This is the time from code commit to running in production.
+Using older methods this time was generally measured in weeks or months, Now it's measured in hours, or even minutes
+- Better Security: It might seem odd that security gets better if you are moving faster.
+It's tempting to think that it's important to go slower to do security
+- Rhythm of Practice: Removes stress from teams, both in development and operations.
+No longer release date's a stressful event
+- More Time to Be Productive: This goes hand in hand with the ability to deliver value faster as we discussed earlier.
+Organiations and teams doing Continuos Delivery find that they spend less time doing unplanned work or rework and more time adding new features